HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/SOLID Objects.md

 ![god class library card](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/closedforextension.png)

-> Forgive the long Java-like method names, they're named as descriptive as possible so that I can s skip actually explaining what they do.
+> Forgive the long Java-like method names, they're named as descriptive as possible so that I can skip actually explaining what they do.

 This is a system that indeed works perfectly.
-The bank will be able to apply the appropriate changes to the account types because of the `if-else` block that segregates the accounts based on its type (another instance of type discrimination so that's a hint that this is wrong).
+The bank will be able to apply the appropriate changes to the account types because of the `if-else` block that segregates the accounts based on its type (another instance of type discrimination so that's a hint that this is bad design).
 The problem with this is that whenever there are changes regarding the monthly changes or interest calculations, you would have to tamper with the contents of bank.
 This is **opening `Bank` up for modification**.
 Every time there's a change related to monthly updates you would have to do some kind of surgical procedure on `Bank` and rearrange its internal organs so that the change may be supported.
 This is extra rough on `Bank` because `Bank` shouldn't even be responsible for these behaviors (a violation of SRP).
 If there are new types of account, then you would have to open up `Bank` again and to add another `else if` block.
 Poor `Bank`, who knows how many more new types of accounts there are in the future.

 Instead of rearranging the organs of your classes to accommodate changes to behavior they are not even responsible for, you should close the classes for modification and open them for extension instead: